 Dickinson College Women's Football Club (DCWFC) welcomes all soccer players, whether you have played since you were 4 or 14.
 We play for the love and enjoyment of soccer and we work to incorporate that into our team both on and off the pitch.
 We practice 2-3 times a week (weather permitting) and we compete in both a Fall and Spring league, meaning games most weekends during league sessions.
 DCWFC is an amazing group of ladies that love to play and watch soccer, but are also academically minded and socially conscious.

-The Jive Turkeys are the club Ultimate Frisbee team here at Dickinson.
-We are an all-inclusive team, and our practices are open to the entire student body.
-We welcome players of all experience levels who want to try something new and play an active, rewarding sport.
-What makes our team special is that we are all friends off the field as well as on it.
+The Jive Turkeys are the club Ultimate Frisbee team at Dickinson.
+We are an all-inclusive team that welcomes players of all experience levels.
+All of our players are friends off the field as well as on it, and our community is always expanding.
 This makes a unique environment perfect for making new friends and competition.
-We are flexible about attendance, but we hold practice from 4:30-6:30, Monday through Thursday, and throughout the semester we will travel to roughly four weekend tournaments at other colleges.
+We hold practices from 4:30-6:30, Monday through Thursday.
+We also attend many tournaments throughout the Ohio Valley region during both our fall and spring seasons.
 These competitive tournaments are at the heart of our club, and provide us with a great opportunity to meet other people in the Ultimate community!